Underactive thyroid (hypothyroidism) is when your thyroid gland doesn’t make enough thyroid hormone.

-Underactive thyroid (hypothyroidism) is a condition in which the thyroid gland does not make enough thyroid hormone.
-It can leave you feeling low in energy and tired.
+- Underactive thyroid can leave you feeling low in energy and tired.

-Treatment for underactive thyroid involves taking a hormone tablet to replace the hormone your body isn't making.
+- Treatment for underactive thyroid is a hormone tablet called thyroxine which you take regularly to replace the hormone your body isn't making.

-The thyroid is a small, butterfly-shaped gland in your neck.
-It produces two thyroid hormones: tri-iodothyronine (T3) and thyroxine (T4).
+Your thyroid is a small, butterfly-shaped gland in your neck.
+It produces 2 thyroid hormones: tri-iodothyronine (T3) and thyroxine (T4).

 Who is affected?

-Some babies are born with an underactive thyroid although this is very rare (about 20 babies every year in New Zealand).
+Some babies are born with an underactive thyroid, although this is very rare (about 20 babies every year in Aotearoa New Zealand).
 To detect this, most babies have a blood spot test within 48 hours of birth.

 |Pituitary gland problems||

 The symptoms of an underactive thyroid are often mild and easy to miss.
 They develop slowly over a number of months or even years.
 You may put symptoms such as feeling tired or gaining weight down to poor diet or simply getting older.
-It's also easy to confuse them for symptoms of other conditions.
-As the condition worsens, your body's functioning continues to slow and the signs and symptoms become more obvious.
+It's also easy to mistake the symptoms for other conditions.
+Therefore, it is important to see your healthcare provider for a diagnosis.

 - any family history of thyroid problems